 One important tool a parent learns quickly is knowing when to pick their battles.
-So when you’re running late in the morning and Baby comes out of her bedroom wearing a bathing suit and superhero cape, what are you supposed to do?
+So when you’re running late in the morning and Baby comes out of their bedroom wearing a bathing suit and superhero cape, what are you supposed to do?

 Toddlers have strong opinions, and around age 2, these preferences join forces with the ability to dress and undress – a recipe for fashion disaster.
 While Baby’s outfits might have been carefully selected and perfectly coordinated up until this point, now may be the time to take a deep breath and spice things up with some mismatched clothing (clashing prints included).